SAP-samples/datasphere-fedml/README.md

 ## Requirements

-- SAP Data Warehouse Cloud tenant instance, with connectivity established to the remote data sources, and views exposed, that can be consumed by FedML.
+- SAP Datasphere tenant instance, with connectivity established to the remote data sources, and views exposed, that can be consumed by FedML.

 - Access to corresponding Hyperscaler Machine learning environments with approriate configurations.
 See [Configuration](#configuration) section.
 <br>